Get all your news in one place.

 'House of the Dragon' Era - Children

-Tom Glynn-Carney as Aegon II Targaryen in House of the Dragon.
+Tom Glynn-Carney as Aegon II Targaryen.
 (Image credit: Ollie Upton/HBO)

-Aegon is a common name for Targaryen sons, which comes up several times in the family tree.
-This Prince Aegon is the firstborn son of Viserys I and his second wife, Alicent Hightower.
+Aegon is a common name among Targaryen sons, which surfaces several times in the family tree.
+This Aegon is the firstborn son of Viserys I and his second wife, Alicent Hightower.
 As the king's firstborn son, a faction of lords wanted him to be named heir pretty much as soon as he was born, though Rhaenyra had been named heir years prior.
 After the first time jump in episode 6, Aegon was a bratty teenager who had yet to grapple with his birthright as Rhaenyra's strongest opponent in the succession.

 Fast-forward another six-year jump (so the start of episode 8): Aegon has married his sister Helaena (Phia Saban) and they share twins, Prince Jaehaerys and Princess Jaehaera.
 After his father Viserys' death, Aegon was thrust into the role of king, though he didn't want it; he'd rather drink and gamble and sire rumored illegitimate kids in King's Landing.
-However, his mother Alicent convinced him to take the throne as the Greens' placed monarch, and he's still sitting on the Iron Throne when House of the Dragon season 2 begins.
+However, his mother Alicent convinced him to take the throne as the Greens' placed monarch, which set off the Targaryen civil war.

-Phia Saban as Princess Helaena in House of the Dragon.
-(Image credit: Ollie Upton / HBO)
+Phia Saban as Princess Helaena.
+(Image credit: Ollie Upton/HBO)

 Helaena is Viserys and Alicent's secondborn and firstborn daughter.
-By the end of season 1, she had become queen of Westeros as her brother Aegon II's wife, and she was mother to twins Jaehaerys and Jaehaera.
-She also exhibited a touch of clairvoyance throughout her life, making some prophetic-sounding observations earlier in season 1 before she eventually gave a confirmed prophecy in episode 9 ("the beast beneath the boards" being Rhaenys and her dragon crashing Aegon's coronation").
+By the end of season 1, she had become queen of Westeros as her brother Aegon II's wife, and she was the mother of twins Jaehaerys and Jaehaera.
+She also exhibited a touch of clairvoyance throughout her life, making some prophetic-sounding observations earlier in season 1 before she eventually gave a confirmed prophecy in episode 9 ("the beast beneath the boards" being Rhaenys and her dragon crashing Aegon's coronation).
+She also spooked Aemond by foretelling his death in the season 2 finale.

 Prince Aemond (Ewan Mitchell)

-Viserys and Alicent's third child Aemond is more calculating than his elder brother.
-When he was younger, he was a timid boy and teased by his nephews Jacerys and Lucerys.
-He became a major player in season 1, episode 7 when he bonded with Vhaghar, the largest living dragon in Westeros (and lost an eye in an accident with Lucerys).
+Viserys and Alicent's third child, Aemond, is more calculating than his elder brother.
+When he was younger, he was a timid boy and was teased by his nephews, Jacerys and Lucerys.
+He became a major player in season 1, episode 7, when he bonded with Vhaghar, the largest living dragon in Westeros (and lost an eye in an accident with Lucerys).
 By season 2, he's a fearsome warrior who thinks he would be a better king than his older brother.
-He also caused the first death in the Dance of the Dragons.

 Prince Daeron